LPL Set to Broadcast Scrim Fixtures

 The League of Legends Spring split across the world is well in motion.
 The LEC (EU), LCS (NA), LCK (Korea) are all weeks into their regional regular split.
-However, the LPL (China) has still yet to resume. .
+However, the LPL (China) has still yet to resume.
+Riot Games announced back in Week 2 of the LPL the postponing of the tournament for fears of the coronavirus.
 Wednesday, the LPL announced five teams will broadcast live online scrims on the official broadcast.

 The official LPL account on China’s Weibo posted information regarding streamed scrims.
 Top Esports, JD Gaming, Suning, Victory Five, and eStar will stream live their online scrims with each other.
 This gives fans something to watch since their region’s one-month–long pause.
 The stream will be available via the LPL streaming accounts on February 26th.

 This is the first update that has released since the region went on hiatus.
 The stream is scheduled for exactly one month since the pause.
 This is the first bit of LPL content the Chinese region will have since before the Chinese New Year.